worldwide-asset-exchange/wax-blockchain-legacy/samples/hello-world/README.md

 # Build the smart contract
 make build

-# Optional (unless you have one): create a pair of private/public keys (save the results in
+# Create a pair of private/public keys for your contract account (save the results in
 # a safe place, they are going to be printed on the screen)
 make create-key

-# Optional (unless you have one): create an account
+# Create an account for your contract
-make create-account CREATOR=foocreator NAME=foo PUBLIC_KEY=<public key from 'create-key'>
+make create-account WAX_ACCOUNT=foocreator WAX_PRIVATE_KEY=<private key for your WAX account> CONTRACT_ACCOUNT=foo CONTRACT_PUBLIC_KEY=<public key from 'create-key'>

 # Deploy the smart contract to the mainnet
 make deploy CONTRACT_ACCOUNT=foo CONTRACT_PRIVATE_KEY=<private key from 'create-key'>